 Alabama Durable Power of Attorney Laws

-|Specific Powers, Life-Prolonging Acts||Agent may authorize withholding or withdrawal of life-sustaining treatment, and make all other health care decisions.
+|Agent Authority||Agents can authorize the providing, withholding, or withdrawal of life-sustaining treatments or artificially provided nutrition or hydration, and make all other health care decisions.

 "This power of attorney shall not be affected by disability, incompetency, or incapacity of the principal."

 |Immunity for Attending Physician||Health care providers who rely in good faith on agent's directions are immune from civil and criminal liability.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: Because state laws are changing constantly, it’s best to conduct your own legal research to verify these state law(s).

-Research the Law:
+Research the Law